cyberbotics/wrestling/README.md

 ## Participation Conditions

+Participation is free of charge, including the finals.
 Anyone can participate: there is absolutely no restriction on the quality and number of team members.
-Participation is free of charge, including the finals.
+A team may perfectly have only one single member.
+However, an individual cannot be a member of several teams in the [leaderboard][1].
+Any team suspected to break this rule teams will be removed.

 ## Get Started Now